-We describe closely-related work in the areas of runtime and offline file system consistency checking and smart disk interfaces.
-Static bug finding tools [Yang et al. 2006] can reveal scores of bugs in file systems, but they can suffer from typical scalability issues, necessitating runtime checking.
-ZFS [Bonwick and Moore 2008] uses a checksumbased runtime consistency checker for detecting and repairing file system corruption caused by storage hardware (e.g., latent sector errors), but it may not detect corruption caused by software bugs.
-Based on several requests, a check for location and some consistency invariants was added to Btrfs as a debugging tool [Behrens 2011].
+We describe closely related work in the areas of runtime and offline file system consistency checking, and smart disk interfaces.
+Static bug finding tools [35] can reveal scores of bugs in file systems, but they can suffer from typical scalability issues, necessitating runtime checking.
+ZFS [5] uses a checksum-based runtime consistency checker for detecting and repairing file system corruption caused by storage hardware, e.g., latent sector errors, but it may not detect corruption caused by software bugs.
+Based on several requests, a check for location and some consistency invariants was added to Btrfs as a debugging tool [4].
 These checks catch common errors, but they are embedded within the file system code itself, and so, for example, a file system bug could disable them.
-EnvyFS [Bairavasundaram et al. 2009] uses N-version programming for detecting file system bugs at runtime.
+EnvvFS [3] uses N-version programming for detecting file system bugs at runtime.
 It uses the common VFS interface to pass each VFS-layer file system request to three child file systems and uses voting when returning results.
 The runtime overheads of this approach are high and subtle differences in file system semantics can make it hard to compare results.
-HARDFS [Do et al. 2013] detects software bugs in the Hadoop distributed file system (HDFS) at runtime by interposing on network messages and I/O, and verifies that the HDFS implementation behaves according to its operational specification.
+HARDFS [8] detects software bugs in the Hadoop distributed file system (HDFS) at runtime by interposing on network messages and I/O, and verifies that the HDFS implementation behaves according to its operational specification.
 The verification state is compressed using bloom filters, significantly reducing the memory overhead.
-HARDFS can check certain end-to-end properties that a consistency checker cannot, such as whether a request was performed, but HARDFS does not attempt to catch all failures or guarantee that it will not raise false alarms.
+HARDFS can check certain endto-end properties that a consistency checker cannot, such as whether a request was performed, but HARDFS does not attempt to catch all failures or guarantee that it will not raise false alarms.

-Once a bug is detected at runtime, Membrane [Sundararaman et al. 2010] proposes tolerating bugs by transparently restarting a failed file system.
+Once a bug is detected at runtime, Membrane [31] proposes tolerating bugs by transparently restarting a failed file system.
 It assumes that file system bugs will lead to detectable, fail-stop crash failures.
 However, inconsistencies may have propagated to the on-disk metadata by the time the crash occurs.
 Our approach is complementary to Membrane, rather than waiting for the file system to crash, a restart could be initiated when a runtime checker detects an invariant violation.

 Recently, there has been significant interest in improving the performance and robustness of offline consistency checkers.
-The RExt3 file system [Ma et al. 2013] uses backpointers and collocates its metadata blocks, allowing its ffsck checker to scan the file system at rates close to the sequential bandwidth of the drive.
-Chunkfs [Henson et al. 2006] reduces the time to check consistency by breaking the file system into chunks that can be checked independent of each other.
-The SQCK offline consistency checker [Gunawi et al. 2008] expresses file system consistency properties declaratively, demonstrating that file system checks and repairs are more easily understood when expressed as SQL queries.
+The rext3 file system [19] uses backpointers and collocates its metadata blocks, allowing its ffsck checker to scan the file system at rates close to the sequential bandwidth of the drive.
+Chunkfs [14] reduces the time to check consistency by breaking the file system into chunks that can be checked independent of each other.
+The SQCK offline consistency checker [13] expresses file system consistency properties declaratively, demonstrating that file system checks and repairs are more easily understood when expressed as SQL queries.
 It improves upon the repairs made by e2fsck by correcting the order in which certain repairs are performed and by using redundant information already provided by the file system.
-The SWIFT tool [Carreira et al. 2012] tests the correctness of offline file system checker recovery code by leveraging the file system checker itself or by comparing the outputs of multiple checkers.
+The SWIFT tool [2] tests the correctness of offline file system checker recovery code by leveraging the file system checker itself or by comparing the outputs of multiple checkers.